Cost of LivingUpdated May 2026

 How Fort Worth Compares Regionally for Cost of Living

 How does Fort Worth stack up against nearby cities for cost of living?
 Denton offers lower costs — Denton at roughly $3,680.
 Arlington and Dallas run at similar or higher price points.
-Among southern metros of comparable size, Fort Worth's cost index of 94 places it on the expensive end of the spectrum.
+Among southern metros of comparable size, Fort Worth's cost index of 94 places it near the middle of the spectrum.
 This positioning matters because it affects not just what you pay, but the pool of professionals and providers available — higher-cost markets tend to attract more specialized talent, while lower-cost markets often mean fewer options but stronger community relationships.
-When comparing options, remember that a 10-point difference in cost index translates to roughly a meaningful shift in your annual spending on cost of living.
+When comparing options, remember that a 10-point difference in cost index translates to roughly a modest shift in your annual spending on cost of living.

 What to Expect at Every Budget Level in Fort Worth